helm/chart-testing-action/README.md

 - `config`: The path to the config file
 - `command`: The chart-testing command to run
 - `kubeconfig`: The path to the kube config file
+- `dockerArgs`: Additional arguments which should be passed to docker when starting the ct container

 ### Example Workflow